 University campus in Oregon

-Explore 17 accredited computer engineering degree programs in Oregon.
-Compare schools by graduation rate, salary outcomes, and tuition—from Clackamas Community College to Oregon State University.
+Compare the top computer engineering colleges in Oregon.
+17 accredited computer engineering schools ranked by graduation rate, career outcomes, and value, from Clackamas Community College to Oregon State University.

 #1 ProgramOregon State